 With all of the requirements of managers today, there is one more increasingly important skill managers are being asked to possess - the ability to act as a coach.
 Evidence shows today’s great leaders are also coaches.
 Consequently, managers are often being asked to play a coaching role to develop internal talent, identify leadership qualities, develop teamwork competencies, and close the soft and hard skills gaps.
 In fact, according to recent research by Google, the single most important managerial competency that separates highly effective managers from average ones is coaching.

-If your company doesn’t yet have a coaching program in place, below are essential tools PeopleKeys coaches use to unlock people potential to get your mangers thinking like coaches.
+If your company doesn’t yet have a coaching program in place, below are essential tools PeopleKeys DISC certified coaches use to unlock your people's potential and get your managers thinking like coaches.
 Companies who use people analytics, combined with internal coaching, are discovering great success and filling a much-needed pipeline of qualified leaders according to The Conference Board’s Global Coaching Survey.

 Coaching today has evolved into a widely recognized and valued practice for business executives.
 Over half of executives in a study by the American Management Association (AMA) said they have a coaching program in place.
 Of those that don’t, over a third have plans to begin coaching programs in the future.

 The Society for Human Resource Management (SHRM) advocates creating a coaching culture, “Historically, organizations used external coaches who focused their efforts on the C-suite or other organizational leaders.
 However, organizations are realizing that coaching can have a significant impact in developing employees outside its leadership ranks—such as when used with Millennials, who may expect feedback beyond an annual performance review.
 They also are viewing it as a way to deal with the looming productivity crisis and labor shortage that is expected to continue for the next 10 to 15 years.”